Free COVID-19 vaccine announcement not in violation of poll code: Vijayan amid backlash

 He was responding to the charge by the UDF and the BJP which petitioned the State Election Commission on Sunday a day ahead of final phase of local body polls in Kerala, contending that the chief minister's remarks that the vaccine would be given free of cost violated the model code of conduct.

-After casting his votein Kannur district, Vijayan asserted that the Left front was going to achieve an 'iconic victory' in the local body polls, seen as a curtain raiser ahead of the state assembly elections due in April-May, 2021.
+After casting his vote in Kannur district, Vijayan asserted that the Left front was going to achieve an 'iconic victory' in the local body polls, seen as a curtain-raiser ahead of the state assembly elections due in April-May, 2021.

-'We have been providing free treatment for COVID-19 and the preventive medicine is part of that treatment.
+'We have been providing free treatment for COVID-19 and preventive medicine is part of that treatment.
 We made it clear that it will be provided free of cost.
 There is no violation of any model code of conduct,' the Chief Minister told reporters.

 He added: 'It's something which is going on in this state and I have not violated any code of conduct.'
 Vijayan claimed the Congress-led UDF will face a major backlash in the civic polls and IUML, the second major partner of the opposition combine, would lose its base in the state.